luciotato/LiteScript/devel/source/v0.8/Validate.lite.md

         while node

-          if node.scope
+          if node.scope or (stopAtAppendTo and node.constructor is Grammar.AppendToDeclaration)
-              return node # found a node with scope
+              return node # found a node with scope | Grammar.AppendToDeclaration

           node = node.parent # move up